THE THROBBING GRISTLE FLASH SYMBOL

 The flash symbol, in its various forms, is actually a universally accepted symbol for ‘danger electricity’ and as such TG couldn’t register or copyright their version of the symbol.
 In fact (as it later transpired and unbeknown to TG at the time) David Bowie had used the same symbol inside a circle and of near identical shape and proportions to the TG flash for his Ziggy Stardust tour of 1973, although in the 1980s Bowie changed his flash logo to be more ‘top heavy’.

-Thank you to all the TG fans who have sent us numerous flash images over the years.
+Thank you to all the TG fans who have sent us numerous flash images over the years - below are just a small selection.

 TG SYMBOLS